New York State

 Avian Displacement Committee Membership

-The avian displacement committee is co-chaired by US Fish and Wildlife Service and the Bureau of Ocean Energy Management.
-Committee members include British Trust for Ornithology, CSS, Inc. under contract to NOAA NCCOS, US Fish and Wildlife Service, Orsted, Environment and Climate Change Canada, Bureau of Ocean Energy Management, Biodiversity Research Institute, Terra Mar Applied Sciences, LLC under contract to National Audubon Society, AECOM, Western EcoSystems Technology, Inc., Normandeau, The Nature Conservancy, HiDef Aerial Surveying, TotalEnergies, and Renewable Energy Wildlife Institute.
-The committee is moderated by NYSERDA, with technical support provided by the Biodiversity Research Institute.
+The avian displacement committee was chaired by U.S. Fish and Wildlife Service.
+Committee member affiliations included the British Trust for Ornithology, CSS, Inc. under contract to NOAA NCCOS, U.S. Fish and Wildlife Service, Orsted, Environment and Climate Change Canada, Biodiversity Research Institute, Terra Mar Applied Sciences, LLC under contract to National Audubon Society, AECOM, Western EcoSystems Technology, Inc., Normandeau, The Nature Conservancy, HiDef Aerial Surveying, TotalEnergies, and Renewable Energy Wildlife Institute.
+Committee meetings were also attended by bird/bat science staff from the Regional Wildlife Science Collaborative.
+The committee was moderated by NYSERDA, with technical support provided by the Biodiversity Research Institute.

-Broad input from other stakeholders will be incorporated into the committee's efforts via a virtual workshop and/or a public comment period on draft products.
-If you are interested in receiving more information about these opportunities, please sign up for the E-TWG mailing list or email Julia Gulka
+If you are interested in receiving more information about public feedback opportunities, please sign up for the E-TWG mailing list or email Julia Gulka.

 Photo credits: Dogfish shark © Boris Pamikov - shutterstock;Razorbill © Ray Hennessy; Gulls © Maria Maliy; Wind turbines © Nicholas Doherty